 With this broad historical comparison in mind, it is perhaps worth considering the role of government spending in fostering a high-wage, demand-led growth regime.

-Private Investment in Relation to Capacity Utilization and the Rate of Profit
+Private investment in relation to capacity utilization and the rate of profit

-Since we are, for now, dealing with capitalism, it is perhaps worth starting with a consideration of profit.
 The rate of profit r is sometimes expressed as the product of three macro ratios: (i) the profit share in total income π; (ii) the actual rate of capacity utilization u (defined here as actual output Y divided by ‘normal’ or planned average output Yn); and (iii) the ratio of ‘normal’ output to the capital stock K, denoted Θ: